 The early days

-The firm carries the name of Annæus Schjødt (1888 to 1972), who in 1920 was admitted as a partner in the firm of Supreme Court attorney Johan Bredal which had been established in Christiania (now Oslo) in 1894.
-Schjødt was one of the most influential pre- and post-war Norwegian attorneys and had a number of ground-breaking cases before the Norwegian courts, including in connection with the post World War II judicial settlements where he was appointed by the Norwegian government as prosecutor in the trial against Vidkun Quisling, the German collaborator who nominally headed the government during the occupation.
-Later Annæus Schjødt jr. (1920-2016) joined the firm, which during the 1950s and 1960s evolved into one of the leading law firms in the country, renowned in particular for its leading position in litigation.
-Annæus Schjødt jr. was recognized as one of top procedural lawyers in Norway until he retired in 1993.
-Another protegy of Johan Bredal was Herman Christiansen (1878 to 1950) who was admitted as a partner in 1911.
-Herman Christiansen was one of the great industry lawyers of his time and his firm represented large American corporations that participated in the industrialization of Norway.
-Later, his son, Erling Christiansen (1920-1982) joined the firm, building further on the firms reputation as a commercial law firm with extensive cross-border work for foreign clients.
-Later in turn, also his son, Erling Christiansen jr., was admitted to partner in Schjødt, becoming a no.1 lawyer within M&A, securities and capital markets matters.
+The firm is named after Annæus Schjødt (1888–1972), one of the most influential Norwegian attorneys of his generation.
+In 1920, he joined the firm of Supreme Court attorney Johan Bredal, which had been established in Christiania — now Oslo — in 1894.
+In 1936, Annæus Schjødt founded his own firm, going on to take several ground-breaking cases before the Norwegian courts.
+Among the most significant was his appointment by the Norwegian government as prosecutor in the trial against Vidkun Quisling following World War II.
+His son, Annæus Schjødt jr. (1920–2016), later joined the firm, which during the 1950s and 1960s evolved into one of Norway's leading law firms, renowned in particular for its litigation practice.
+Annæus Schjødt jr. was widely recognised as one of Norway's foremost procedural lawyers until his retirement in 1993.
+A parallel lineage traces back to Herman Christiansen (1878–1950), another protégé of Johan Bredal, who became a partner in Bredal's firm in 1911 before establishing his own practice.
+Christiansen was one of the great industry lawyers of his time, representing large American corporations involved in the industrialisation of Norway.
+His son Erling Christiansen (1920–1982) continued this tradition, building further on the firm's reputation as a commercial law firm with extensive cross-border work for international clients.
+His son, Erling Christiansen jr., in turn became a partner at Schjødt and established himself as a leading lawyer within M&A, securities and capital markets.

 -